Kafe District, Abuja

 Kafe District, Cadastral Zone C05, is one of three districts in Abuja city, Nigeria.
 It is the last part of Gwarinpa district under the Abuja Municipal Area Council.
-It is a 35-kilometre drive from the central district and contains a fast-growing housing estate.
+It is a 35 km drive from the central district and contains a fast-growing housing estate.
 Although the population of this district is unknown as a census has not been specifically carried out yet.